Optimizing Large Language Models: Metrics, Energy Efficiency, and Case Study Insights: Conclusion

 \section{Conclusion}

 This paper highlights the critical need for sustainable AI practices, particularly in the deployment of LLMs.
 By integrating optimization techniques such as quantization and local inference, we successfully demonstrated significant reductions in carbon emissions and energy consumption.
-The proposed framework provides a practical roadmap for industries and researchers seeking to balance sustainability with effectiveness.
+The proposed framework provides a practical roadmap for industries and researchers seeking to balance energy efficiency with effectiveness.
 Future research should explore adaptive optimization strategies to minimize trade-offs and develop new metrics balancing sustainability with predictive performance.
 Additionally, expanding the framework to address challenges such as numerical instability and task-specific performance degradation will enhance applicability across diverse domains.
+At a broader level, the findings underscore the necessity of embedding environmental accountability within emerging policy frameworks and international standards governing LLMs.
+Incorporating environmental impact metrics and energy efficiency standards into governance frameworks is necessary to ensure that sustainability becomes an integral component of regulation rather than an afterthought.